 Pastor echoes a similar sentiment, saying, “There are a variety of gorgeous deep brunette shades, I recommend demi or semi-permanent.
 (Only use permanent when you're trying to cover more than 50% of grey or existing color.)
 Options available on the market can be a deep chestnut, chocolate tones, and rich coppers.
 There are also violet tones where you could do sultry mahogany or burgundy shades.”
 She notes that it’s safe to apply these colors throughout the hair, but that if you have an existing balayage or ombre color, those areas will remain lighter.

-The Best Products for Dyeing Dark Hair at Home
+The Best Hair Dye Products for Dark Hair

 Before you click "add to cart" it's important to become familiar with the range of at-home coloring products that are available.